 Origin and Distribution

-Weather Loaches are native to Australia, Canada, China, Japan, Korea, Northern Vietnam, Sakhalin Island and Siberia.
-However, they have been introduced into locations across the world, and wild populations can now be found in Germany, Italy, Kazakhstan, Philippines, Spain, Turkmenistan, the U.S.A., and Uzbekistan.
+Weather loaches are native to Australia, Canada, China, Japan, Korea, Northern Vietnam, Sakhalin Island, and Siberia.
+However, they have been introduced into locations across the world, and wild populations can now be found in Germany, Italy, Kazakhstan, the Philippines, Spain, Turkmenistan, the U.S., and Uzbekistan.
 This ever-widening distribution is due to several factors, including aquarium releases and farms where the fish are raised as a food source and for use as angling bait.

 Colors and Markings

 Often mistaken for an eel, the weather loach has an elongated olive-colored body that is either striped from head to tail (as seen in Misgurnus fossilis, rarely seen in the United States and Western Europe), or sprinkled with many spots, as seen in Misgurnus angullicaudatusis.

 Six sensitive barbels surround the mouth of the weather loach, giving it the appearance of being a living dust mop.
 Among the largest of the freshwater loaches, there are reports of weather loaches reaching 20 inches in length.
 The average weather loach kept in aquariums reaches 5 to 8 inches in length.
 Its hardy nature makes it a beginner's dream fish.
 In fact, it's almost impossible to kill.
 Many owners can relate stories of their loach jumping from the tank and surviving overnight without any ill effects.

 Weather loaches are peaceful and may be kept with virtually any other peaceful fish.
 They need not be kept in a school but will tolerate others of their own kind.
 Keep in mind that they will quickly gobble up eggs, and should not be kept in a tank with breeding fish.